Skip to main content

 Problem #1 with Metal Roofing Systems in Myrtle Beach: Cost

-metal roofA metal roof is going to be more costly to install than even the highest quality roof shingle.
-The price usually sits between $13,500 & $60,000 for a 3,000 square foot roof.
-The lowest priced metal roofing system is the exposed fastener (sometimes called a corrugated metal roof).
-This is because the metal is fastened onto the roof with screws, making it a bit easier to install than a standing seam metal roof (sometimes called a hidden fastener metal roof).
-A standing seam metal roof can cost up to $60,000 depending on the complexity of your roof’s design.
+metal roofA metal roof will always be more expensive to install than even the highest-quality shingles.
+For a 3,000-square-foot roof, metal roofing costs typically range from $13,500 to $60,000.
+The most affordable option is the exposed fastener metal roof (also known as a corrugated metal roof), where the metal is attached with screws.
+This method is easier and less costly to install compared to a standing seam metal roof (or hidden fastener metal roof), which can cost up to $60,000, depending on the complexity of your roof's design.

 Problem #2 with Metal Roofing Systems in Myrtle Beach: Maintenance

-On average, the standing seam metal roof is ideal for homeowners who want a low maintenance metal roof option.
-But, if you’re hoping to achieve a metal roof look at a lower initial cost, you may choose an exposed fastener metal roof.
+On average, a standing seam metal roof is the best choice for homeowners seeking a low-maintenance metal roof.
+However, if you’re looking for the aesthetic of a metal roof at a lower initial cost, an exposed fastener metal roof might be more appealing.

-And although metal roofs are more durable than shingles, they can still be subject to damage from the elements.
-In the event that your metal roof is damaged, the cost of a repair is significantly higher than a shingle roof repair.
+While metal roofs are generally more durable than shingles, they are not immune to damage from the elements.
+In case of damage, the repair costs for metal roofs are often significantly higher than those for shingle roofs.

 Problem #3 with Metal Roofing Systems in Myrtle Beach: Costly Repairs